AviatrixSystems/Docs/HowTos/TransPeering.rst

 3. Repeat step 3 above for more co-locations.

-4. For support, send an email to support@aviatrix.com.
+4. For support, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_.

 5. For feature requests and feedback, click Make a wish at the bottom of each page.